BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas

 Recent work modeling selection effects in environmental studies shows that an sSFR-environment reversal is not expected at $z\sim2-3$, and if present, occurs at $z>3$ \citep{chartab2025latis}.

 In addition, physically interpreting this reversal effect requires a framework describing how gas regulation changes across cosmic time and halo mass.
 Numerical simulations by \citet{2006MNRAS.368....2D} suggest that gas accretion is linked to halo mass, dividing the accretion mode into three regimes: cold, hot, and cold in hot.
 At low redshifts, massive systems exhibit shock-heated halos that can efficiently heat incoming cold gas, preventing new star formation.
-However, at high redshift ($z>2$), gas accretion can remain cold through dense filamentary streams \citep{dekel2009cold}.
-The transition epoch of this accretion mode—when cold-mode accretion begins to shut off and hot-mode accretion becomes dominant, corresponds to the “cosmic noon”, the period during which the comoving cosmic star formation rate density reaches its peak \citep{madau2014cosmic}.
+However, at high redshift, at $z>2$, gas accretion can remain cold through dense filamentary streams \citep{dekel2009cold}.
+The transition epoch of this accretion mode—when cold-mode accretion begins to shut off, and hot-mode accretion becomes dominant, corresponds to the “cosmic noon”, the period during which the comoving cosmic star formation rate density reaches its peak \citep{madau2014cosmic}.